-At this time, accepted international applicants living outside the United States must also submit a US $2,000 tuition deposit (partially refundable) before the Certificate of Eligibility (I-20) for a student visa will be issued (students living in the United States should submit a $125 deposit).
+At this time, accepted international applicants living outside the United States must also submit a $2,000 USD tuition deposit (partially refundable) before the Certificate of Eligibility (I-20) needed for a student visa will be issued (students living in the United States should submit a $125 deposit).

 Trinity is authorized under U.S. law to enroll non-immigrant alien students; however, these U.S. laws are becoming increasingly stringent.
 International students must enter the United States with an F-1 visa, which is granted by the U.S. government.
 Applicants already in the United States in a visa category other than F-1 (including F-2, B-1, and B-2) may be admitted as Visiting Students or part-time students for credit depending on visas as long as the studies are not the primary purpose for being present in the U.S. Failure to observe this limitation will place one’s visa status in doubt and could jeopardize a student’s ability to secure an F-1 visa in the future should their educational goals change.